Wer reited so spat durch Nacht und Wind? …

 Who rides there so late through the night dark and drear? …

 We are walking with our golden retriever Bentley twice a day.
-House is located within impressive and beautiful North Carolina woods, we call it enchanted forest.
-Our walking path goes almost a mile to the main road, mostly being surrounded by maple, oak and evergreens.
-During the day is very pretty, at dark is very dark.
+Our house is within impressive and beautiful North Carolina woods, we call it an enchanted forest.
+Our walking path goes almost a mile to the main road, being surrounded by maples, oaks, and evergreens.
+During the day it’s beautiful, at dark–very dark.

-One night on our late walks road was dark and painfully quiet.
-There was no leaves movement and I could hear my footsteps on the pavement.
-Bent was becoming frightened – you could see it.
-We kept walking, but mood was becoming more and more ghastly.
+One night during our late walk, the road was hauntingly dark and silent.
+The leaves were still, and I could hear my footsteps on the pavement.
+Bent was becoming frightened—I could see it.
+We kept walking, but the mood was becoming more and more ghastly.
 Should we turn around and come back home?
-Suddenly we heard short bout of rustling in trees to our right.
+Instantly, we heard a short bout of rustling in trees to our right.
 Bent’s head jumped.
 Then another.
 And another.
-Dog was visibly excited and frightened and I was getting uneasy.
-There was a strange feeling and I realized I had it before.
+Dog became visibly excited and frightened, and I was getting uneasy.
+I recognized the odd feeling from a previous experience.

-The legend of Elfking was very powerful and popular in romantic era.
-Goethe’s poem was widely known.
-Writing music to it was only natural and tempting.
+The legend of Elfking was powerful and popular in the romantic era.
+People commonly knew Goethe’s poem.
+It was only natural to feel tempted to write music for it.
 Several composers tried.
 Beethoven tried, but was unsuccessful.
 Franz Schubert’s rendition was the best known.
-Very dramatic.
-Ludwig Spohr’s version with violin obligato is also very dramatic.
+Horrifyingly dramatic.
+Ludwig Spohr’s version with violin obligato is also very moving.

-I see the poem as desperate yet unsuccessful efforts by father to save his dying son.
-By the end of 18th century not much could be done to help.
-Having your son dying in your hands is probably the worst thing to happen to any parent.
+I see the poem as a desperate yet unsuccessful effort by a father to save his dying son.
+By the end of the 18th century, they could do not much to help.
+Having your child dying in your hands is undoubtedly the worst thing which could happen to any parent.
 Especially powerful for me, since I have two boys of my own.